-5 The file servers that show up in the device field are any devices using the AppleTalk Filing Protocol (AFP).
-This includes AppleShare file servers.

-6 When you double-click on a particular file server, the Chooser presents you with a list of volumes (including hard-disk drives and shared folders) connected to that machine.
+- 5 The file servers that show up in the device field are any devices using the AppleTalk Filing Protocol (AFP).
+This includes AppleShare file servers, Macs using System 7's file sharing, or AFP-compatible servers running on PCs or UNIX machines. - 6 When you double-click on a particular file server, the Chooser presents you with a list of volumes (including hard-disk drives and shared folders) connected to that machine.
 Double-clicking on the volume name opens a link between your Mac and the volume and mounts an icon for the volume on your desktop.